Crpedeim/Logger/README.md

 ## Caveats
 - File format is Java serialization; inspect with `ObjectInputStream`, not a text editor.
-- Deletion policy may drop ~30% oldest entries when latency exceeds a threshold.
 - In-memory buffer is a `Set<Log>`; duplicates by identity are not stored twice.

 ## License